-From 1 April 2017 the fee for the submission of a Power of Attorney will be £75, further information is available at Office of the Public Guardian Fees.
+Fee Update From 1st April 2019 the fee for the submission of a Power of Attorney will be £79, further information is available on the Office of the Public Guardian's website

 The Office of the Public Guardian (OPG) welcomes you to the Electronic Power of Attorney Registration (EPOAR) website.
 EPOAR is an electronic facility for the submission and payment of Powers of Attorney (POA) made under the Adults with Incapacity (Scotland) Act 2000.
 EPOAR is not a facility for you to draft your PoA.
 We will check the validity of POA deeds submitted via EPOAR but will not check data input by users.